PseudoDevs/IamGhost/abmd10.md

-Last updated: 2024-04-10 04:55:53
+Last updated: 2024-04-10 04:56:28
-Random Quote: My arm hasn't been this sore, since I was 13 years old and figured out how to lock a bathroom. - Barney Stinson
+Random Quote: Sorry buddy, wish I could help you, but my hands are tied.
+Oh no wait, that was last night! - Barney Stinson